melting8snowman/badpress/README.md

 *An Admin* can:
  * delete/hide insulting or abusive reviews
  * search for a specific company for reviews
+ * list all the reviews and see all data

 Further development options: